Data Protection Policy (GDPR)

 The Church requests personal data in the following circumstances:

-Visitors to events are asked if they want to stay in contact and, if so, a card is completed by the individual.
-There is a data privacy statement on the card.
+Visitors to events are asked if they want to stay in contact and, if so, the cloud-based Get Connected form on the church website is completed by the individual.
+This data is stored in cloud-based applications.
+At the point of collecting that data, the individual is asked to read and give assent to the Church’s data privacy policy.

-On registering a child1 at a children’s activity, parents/carers are asked for appropriate information for the Real Life Kids workers to provide a safe environment for that child and others.
+On registering a child at a children’s activity, parents/carers are asked for appropriate information for the Real Life Kids workers to provide a safe environment for that child and others.
 Some data elements are mandatory.

 Recruitment of an individual (staff or volunteer) to work in a role that requires safeguarding clearance has a separate process, gathering sufficient information to comply with safeguarding regulations.
 The data requirements are contained in the Safeguarding Policy and Procedures.